sonejostudios/ScribusPhotoDoc/README.md

 __Description:__

-This is a collection of python scripts for Scribus to build advanced PDF photo documentations.
+This is a collection of python scripts for Scribus to build navigable PDF photo documentations.
 Use case: You took a lot of pictures from a building and objects in that building.
 After one year, you don't know anymore where the pictures were taken!
 This collection of scripts may be a solution for this.
 They import all the pictures of a specific folder into a new scribus project (one picture / page) and create basic navigation buttons for the PDF file.
 After exporting, you get a PDF File in which you can navigate between the pictures by clicking on the different items and arrows.